OleguerCanal/transplanter/README.md

 # here student_model should be performing almost as good as teacher_model
 ```

-**NOTE:** This is a very early-stage work-in-process work.
+**NOTE:** This is a very early-stage work-in-process thing.
 I will prioritize it for what I need now, but try to make it general enough to be applied to other PyTorch projects.